Skip to main content

 1. Understand Why People Leave

-• Users scrolled past the fold but didn't engage
+• Users scrolled past the fold but didn't engage with anything below it.
+The scroll was exploratory, not intentional.

 2. Prioritize by Impact

-• Potential impact (how many users affected)
+• Impact (how many users affected)

 • Ease (how fast can we test it)